leoladifrancesco/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex code may demonstrate your technical prowess, but simple, readable, and maintainable code demonstrates your understanding of the true essence of programming.
 Always strive to write code that is easy to read and understand, not just for others, but also for your future self."

 In essence, remember that programming is not just about creating complex algorithms or using advanced features, but also about creating solutions that are elegant, efficient, and can stand the test of time.
 So, keep it simple, clear, and concise.

+# 2023-12-25
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex code may demonstrate your technical prowess, but simple and readable code demonstrates your understanding of the problem and respect for future maintainers.
+Always strive to write code that is clear, concise, and easy to understand, as it will save time and reduce errors in the long run."